Starman7312/python_usb_robot_arm/README.md

     SUBSYSTEM=="usb", ATTR{idVendor}=="1267", ATTR{idProduct}=="0001", MODE:="0666"

-Note: idProduct can vary (0000, 00001, etc.) - check via lsusb terminal command Plug in the device and you should be able to access it.
+Note: idProduct can vary (0000, 00001, etc.) - check via lsusb terminal command.
+Plug in the device and you should be able to access it.
 Tested on Ubuntu and Mint Linux versions.

 ## License